 Where can I read the constitutions that use this language?

 China (Art.
 15), Cuba (Art.
-1 & 4), Vietnam (2013), Laos (2015), DPRK (Art.
-1) have English texts accessible online.
-Links appear in the profiles above.
+1 & 4), Vietnam (2013 constitution), Laos (2015 revision), and DPRK (Art.
+1) have English translations accessible online.
+Links to these texts appear in the profiles above.